yetanotherco/aligned_layer/README.md

 make dump_db
 ```

-This will create a `dump.sql` SQL script on the `explorer` directory with all the existing data.
+This will create a `dump.$date.sql` SQL script on the `explorer` directory with all the existing data.

 Then you can recover this data with:

 ```bash
 make recover_db
 ```

+Then you'll be requested to enter the file name of the dump you want to recover already positioned in the `/explorer` directory.

 This will refresh your database with the dumped database data.